JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-03-xlm_roberta_large_token_classification_ner_id.md

 ## Description

-This model is imported from `Hugging Face-models`.
-It is the Indonesian fine-tuned of "xlm-roberta-large" language model.
+This model has been imported from `Hugging Face`.
+It's been trained using a `xlm-roberta-large` finetuned model on Indonesian texts.

 ## Predicted Entities